12 Jun Gayageum Teacher in Los Angeles

 If you don’t know Korean, I’d strongly suggest learning the language prior to or in conjunction with gayageum lessons.
 Even if the lessons can be taught in English, it’s not possible to properly learn folk music without understanding the language.

-Other questions about finding a gayageum teacher in Los Angeles?
+Other questions related to finding a gayageum teacher in Los Angeles?

 Feel free to leave questions in the comments and I’ll address them.